Arthur Hayes (banker)

-Arthur Hayes (born 1985) is an American entrepreneur, and a co-founder and former CEO of cryptocurrency exchange BitMEX.
-Hayes was reported as being the youngest African American crypto billionaire in history.
-In 2022, Hayes pled guilty to a United States Bank Secrecy Act violation and was sentenced to six months of home detention, two years of probation, and a $10 million fine. but was later pardoned by Donald Trump.
+Arthur Hayes (born 1985) is an American businessman and derivatives trader who co-founded cryptocurrency exchange BitMEX.
+In 2022, he pleaded guilty to a violation of the Bank Secrecy Act and was sentenced to six months of home detention, two years of probation, and a $10 million fine; in 2025, he was pardoned by President Donald Trump.

 Early life and education

-Hayes was born in Detroit, Michigan, to middle class parents who worked for General Motors.
-He attended Nichols School, a private preparatory school in Buffalo, New York, played varsity tennis and was a varsity cross-country runner, and graduated second in his class in 2004.
-His family relocated to Buffalo after searching for a school that they felt would give him the environment to thrive as a student, and as an athlete.
-Hayes has created scholarships for students so that they can experience the education that he received at Nichols.
-His mother Barbara Hayes was quoted as saying "Nichols gave him the setting, the stimulation, and at one point, the scholarship to thrive.”
+Hayes was born in 1985 in Detroit, Michigan, to middle-class parents employed by General Motors, and the family later moved to Buffalo, New York.
+He attended the Nichols School, a private preparatory school in Buffalo, where he played varsity tennis and cross-country and graduated in 2004.
+Hayes then studied at the Wharton School of the University of Pennsylvania, graduating in 2008 with a Bachelor of Science in economics.

-Hayes has a B.S. in economics and finance from the Wharton School of Business at the University of Pennsylvania, which he earned in 2008.
 He later lived in Singapore.

 Career

 Deutsche Bank and Citigroup

 Hayes moved to Hong Kong in 2008, to start his investment banking career.
 He worked for Deutsche Bank, from 2008-11 as an equity derivatives trader, and for Citigroup for two years.
 He worked as the head ETF market maker for both firms.
 In 2011, Hayes left Deutsche Bank, and began working as a Delta one trader for Citibank in Hong Kong.
 In 2013, he was laid off.